secondo-database/secondo/Jpl/readme.txt

 export JPL_JAR=$SWI_HOME_DIR/lib/jpl.jar
 export JPL_DLL=$PL_DLL_DIR/libjpl.so

-# PL_DLL is not to set because libjpl.so contains the
+# PL_DLL is not used on linux platforms
-# prolog engine already

 ......